8 Easy-Care Houseplants That Improve Air Quality

 1. Peace Lily

 The popular peace lily is one of the best plants for purifying air—it removes formaldehyde, benzene, carbon monoxide, ammonia and more.
 Plus, it’s easy to care for; just keep in a dark corner and water once a week.
 Keep in mind that this plant is mildly toxic, so wash your hands after handling to prevent irritation.
-(And keep it out of reach for Fido and the kids.)

 2. English Ivy